AllyT-MS/south-coast-summit-sci/README.md

 	    c) Additionally, if the content contains the keyword ACP, it will automatically be labeled Attorney Client Privilege.

 ### Part 2 -  Insider risk management
-Contoso Legal and HR have become very concerned about the threat posed by employees leaving the organization after an incident they had last year where a few employees left to start their own mortgage brokerage and took customer lists with them.
-Luckily, Contoso Mortgage found out due to one of the employees accidentally emailing a copy of the customer list they had stolen to someone still at Contoso.
-Legal and HR would like to be alerted to potentially risky behavior for employees who have given notice and may be taking part in.
+Contoso Leadership and Safety teams have become very concerned about the threat posed by employees leaving the organization after an incident they had last year where a few employees left to start their own mortgage brokerage and took customer lists with them.
+Luckily, Contoso found out due to one of the employees accidentally emailing a copy of the customer list they had stolen to someone still at Contoso.
+Leadership & Safety would like to be alerted to potentially risky behavior for employees who have given notice and may be taking part in.
 They would like to focus on data that contains customer data or content labeled Confidential or Higher.
-The only employee who has given notice in the past week has been Eric Gilmore.
+The only employee who has given notice in the past week has been Grady Archie.
 Success Criteria
 • Verify and implement the company’s classification scheme using sensitivity policies and labels.
 • Prevent sharing of company data with specified storage locations.